-Approved policy Activity undertaken Debt No new long term debt to be taken in accordance with information obtained from the Council's advisors. · · Debt restructuring exercises to be undertaken which produce revenue savings.
+Approved policy Activity undertaken Debt No new long term debt to be taken in accordance with information obtained from the Council's advisors.
+This was fully complied with in 2013/14.
+Debt restructuring exercises to be undertaken which produce revenue savings.
 No opportunities arose during 2013/14 presenting significant revenue savings to be obtained.
-II. nvestment All investments placed in the continuation of previous year's practice of Security, Liquidity & Yield. · In compliance with CLG Investment Guidance the maximum amount of investments which could be placed in Non-specified investments was set at £50m. ch Specific Investments consisted of a £5m Investment
+I nvestment All investments placed in the continuation of previous year's practice of Security, Liquidity & Yield.
+This was fully complied with in 2013/14.
+In compliance with CLG Investment Guidance the maximum amount of investments which could be placed in Non-specified investments was set at £50m. h Specific Investments consisted of a £5m Investment